 What you need to do then is decide one person who will take over the basic training.
 It has to be understood that the commands have to be absolutely clear or else it will further confuse the puppy.
 Remember, they like to please and are activity oriented.
 So if you train them well, they'll be there for you.

 It is also important to understand that the tricks have to be taught one time at a time.
 So take up a command like 'Sit' and once that has been fully understood by the German Shepherd, only then move on to the next one.
 This is one of the most basic steps of the training.

 Reinforce with Treats

-It has been seen that one of the best ways to go about training the dog and making sure that the taught tricks stick, is to use treats.
-The way to go about this is to reward them with treats and encouraging words (animals can read the tone of the voice) and actions like a pat on the back.
+It has been seen that the best ways to go about training the dog and making sure that the taught tricks stick, is to use treats.
+The way to go about this is to reward them with treats and encouraging words and actions like a pat on the back.
 This will help them draw an association with the action and the treat and they'll know that this is expected of them.

-These were some of the important tips and techniques for training that were discussed in the following article.
+These were some of the important tips and techniques for training.
 Now that you know how to train a German Shepherd and how to make a great job of it, you can bring these into action and have a well trained dog as your family pet, one that you are proud to own.